 We also have an outside walking historical trail that takes you through Memorial Park and down through the pedestrian mall.
 Here you will read about the struggles of our small community and enjoy beautiful scenery, shade trees and the Mighty Columbia River all at the same time.
 Sit a spell under one of our shade trees, let the kids play on our "sternwheeler" big toy, or run through our splash pad, all while learning of our past.

 In 2013, the Pateros Historical Society was formed.
-They meet once a month, usually for lunch on the third Wednesday of the month.
 We invite anyone interested in Pateros history to come to our meetings, as there is always room for one more!
-Please call city hall in advance to double check the date of the meetings as sometimes things do come up and require the meetings to be moved to a different date.
-Since we are so "new", we have lots of work to do!
-So much history to try to capture and preserve.
 If you have any ideas, or old photos, film, or artifacts that you would like to loan to us, we would appreciate that too.